wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 # DP Policies for VDAFs {#policies}

 The section defines a generic interface for DP policies for VDAFs.

-We will define an interface `DpPolicy` that composes the following:
+A DP policy composes the following operations with execution of a VDAF:

-* An optional Client randomization mechanism that adds noise to Clients' measurements.
+1. An optional Client randomization mechanism that adds noise to Clients' measurements prior to sharding.

-* An optional Aggregator randomization mechanism that adds noise to an Aggregator's aggregate share.
+1. An optional Aggregator randomization mechanism that adds noise to an Aggregator's aggregate share prior to unsharding.

-* An optional debiasing step that removes the bias in DP mechanisms (i.e.
+1. An optional debiasing step that removes the bias in DP mechanisms (i.e.
-  `DpMechanism.debias`).
+  `DpMechanism.debias`) after unsharding.

 The composition of Client and Aggregator randomization mechanisms defines the DP policy for a VDAF, and enforces the DP guarantee.
+In particular, a concrete DP policy is a subclass of `DpPolicy`:

 ~~~
 class DpPolicy: